-Computer Graphics is a course that integrates computer technology with artistic creativity.
-Using CorelDraw and Photoshop as the software, students will learn basic tools and functions of the programs.
+Computer Graphics: This is a course that integrates computer technology with artistic creativity.
+Using Adobe Photoshop and Illustrator software, students will learn the basic tools and functions of the programs.
 After becoming familiar with the software, students will apply basic principles and elements of art to produce original and creative designs.
 They will also be asked to produce various designs for campus activities, publications, t-shirt designs, and other practical artworks that may be needed throughout the school year.

-Fundamentals of Art is an introduction to the principles and elements of two-dimensional art with strong emphasis placed on basic drawing during the first semester.
-The second semester will be dedicated to three-dimensional art in the area of ceramics, concentrating on hand building techniques and wheel throwing.
+Fundamentals of Art: This is an introduction to the principles and elements of two-dimensional art with strong emphasis placed on basic drawing during the first semester.
+The second semester will be dedicated to three-dimensional art in the area of ceramics, concentrating on hand-building techniques and wheel throwing.
 This course is designed for students will little or no previous experience in art.

-Drama (Theatre Arts) is a “survey course” of the theatre.
-Rather than an in depth lab in acting or playwriting or technical theatre, design or directing, the course will act as a survey of all these facets of the theatre as well as including an emphasis of Theatre History and Criticism.
-Each quarter is dedicated to one of four distinct but interrelated aspects of the Theatre Arts: Quarter 1—The Stage (fundamentals acting methods); Quarter 2—The Plan (Design and Technical Theatre); Quarter 3—The Page (playwriting); Quarter 4—The Process (Directing and Producing).
-It is, therefore, the conceit of the course that an overview of all aspects of the complex and multifarious disciplines under the vast umbrella of “theatre” deserve a certain weight in order to fully appreciate the scope and importance of this vast and often underappreciated field of human artistic expression.
-The regular investigation of the aspects of history and criticism of theatre serve to develop a knowledge, appreciation and understanding of the form as well as the ability to construct, observe and critique which is critical to a successful practice and application of the theatre arts.
+Drama (Theatre Arts): This is a survey course in theatre.
+Rather than an in-depth lab in acting or playwriting or technical theatre, design or directing, the course will act as a survey of all these facets of theatre as well as a survey of Theatre History.
+Each quarter is dedicated to one of four distinct but interrelated aspects of the Theatre Arts: Quarter 1—The Stage (fundamentals acting methods); Quarter 2—The Plan (Design and Technical Theatre); Quarter 3—The Page (playwriting); Quarter 4—The Process (Directing).
+The course is intended to expose students to a plethora of specialties within the theatre through projects and activities.